lateyoun9/stats220/README.md

 ## A little about me

-- I am undertaking a degree in data science.
+- I am undertaking a degree in stats.
 - I am taking STATS 220 because I want to gain experience and understanding in the processes of data collection, storage, retrieval, manipulation, and management.
 - I am interested in learning about processing various data using R programming.